stassa/louise/README.md

 examples and background knowledge are also defined as logic programs.
 In MIL, in addition to examples and background knowledge, a set of clause templates called _metarules_ are also used.
-Examples, background knowledge and metarules are discussed later in this README file.
+Examples, background knowledge and metarules are discussed in depth in the upcoming Louise manual.

 What Louise does
 ----------------

 Louise learns Prolog programs from examples, background knowledge and second order clause templates called _metarules_.
-Together, examples, background knowledge and metarules form the elements of a learnign problem.
-The following are the elements of an example learning problem for Louise:
+Together, examples, background knowledge and metarules form the elements of a _MIL problem_.
+The following are the elements of an example MIL problem for Louise:

 ```prolog
 % Positive examples of strings in the context-free a^nb^n language